junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Everyone's eyes are full of grief.
 Everyone for a different reason.

 Dean doesn't know if he can say anything, about what happened, or do anything, next.
-He feels the head dizzy, too heavy.
+He feels the head dizzy, too heavy, dragging his body down.
 His whole body feels sick.
 Numb and sluggish.
 Shutting down.

-This can't be happening.
-Cas, the world, any of it.
-Worse than the worst nightmare he ever had.
-Is it still not the time of snapping out of a bad dream?
+*This can't be happening.
+Cas, the world, any of it.* Worse than the worst nightmare he ever had.
+Is it still not the time of snapping out of the bad dream?

 "Where is Cas?"
 Two steps away from them, Jack is the first to ask.
 Sam looks at him with the same question in his eyes.

 Another mountainous wave of sickness washes through him.
 There is no word, more than sorrow, more than grief.
-What's the word for this ocean of blue emotion that is flushing him up and down, engulfing him under the water?
+What's the word for this ocean of pressure on his chest like water flushing him up and down, engulfing him under the surface?
 He's breathless.
 Drowning.

-Lost.
+*Lost.*

-This is the word.
-Lost.
+This is the word. *Lost.*

 He can't look Jack in the eyes.
-Cas is his father.
+How do you tell a son about losing his father.
+Losing for him.
+Because of him.

 But he has to tell.
 Sooner or later.

-He swallows hard.
+Dean swallows hard.
 There are blades in his throat.
-Every swallow, every sentence, the words are cutting him new wound.
-Bleeding.
+Every swallow, every sentence, the words are cutting him new fresh wounds.
+Bleeding never stop.
 Wounds that will never heal again.

-They already know the answer.
+They already knew the answer.
 Just by looking at him.
 But he has to say it. *Cas is...
 Cas...* He chokes at the thought. *Cas is gone.*

 Dean forces the words out, one word at a time.
 Eventually.
 "Cas saved me."

 He tells them about the deal, the deal he only learned about before Cas was taken, the deal Jack has known since beginning but never said a thing.

-He tells them all that he know, except for the truth.
+He tells them all that he knows, except for the truth.

 The truth of what is Cas's true happiness.